adamscybot/react-leaflet-component-marker/README.md

 </p>
 <p align="center">
 📍 Use a React component as <a href="https://react-leaflet.js.org/">React Leaflet</a> markers.<br/>
-🔄 Familiar swap-in API that feels like React Leaflet.<br/>
+🔄 Swap-in API that feels like React Leaflet (yup, popups & tooltips too).<br/>
 ✨ Can use state, context etc. It's a full component.
 No BS.<br/>
+🖼️ Powerful layout options with sensible automated defaults.
+Put your icon where you want.
-💪 It's strongly typed.
+💪 It's a strongly typed ESM package, automatically tested against a real browser.
 </p>

 # What is it

-A tiny wrapper for [react-leaflet](https://react-leaflet.js.org/)'s `<Marker />` component that allows you to use a React component as a marker, with **working state, handlers, and access to parent contexts**.
+A wrapper for [react-leaflet](https://react-leaflet.js.org/)'s `<Marker />` component that allows you to use a React component as a marker icon, with **working state, handlers, and access to parent contexts**.
+It also works with existing [react-leaflet](https://react-leaflet.js.org/) functionality that supplements markers, i.e. `<Popup>` and `<Tooltip>`.

+It handles markers of any size (dynamically) and positioning is handled for you.
+If you like, you can also tune this with a sensible API that hides away Leaflet's cumbersome absolute-pixel-offsets approach.
+Want your icon anchored below the coordinates rather than above?
+No problem.

 The approach this library uses differs from other approaches that use `renderToString` in that it instead uses React's [Portal](https://react.dev/reference/react-dom/createPortal) functionality to achieve the effect.
 That means the component is not static, but a full first-class component that can have its own state, event handlers & lifecycle.